Envrin/apex/docs/themes_create.md

 # Create and Publish Themes

-All functionality to create, publish, install and remove themes is performed via the apex.php script, located within the installation directory.
-The commands availalbe are explained below.
+All functionality to create, publish, install and remove themes is performed via the apex.php script (or "apex" pchar archive), located within the installation directory.
+The commands available are explained below.

 ### `Create_theme THEME_ALIAS`